3 Mistakes To Avoid When Buying A Shed

 Do I have enough space on my property to place the building?

-If you are uncertain or haven’t thought about these questions then you are starting off on the wrong foot.
+If you are uncertain or haven’t thought about these questions, then you are starting off on the wrong foot.

 Tip: Call your city ordinance department.
-They would be more than happy to provide you answers as it relates to permits.
+They would be more than happy to provide your answers as it relates to permits.
 Also, remember to include a budget in your planning stages to build a shed foundation.

-2. Not Considering Storage Space You Actually Need
+2. Not Considering Storage Space, You Actually Need

 You might think this is the most obvious criteria, but many people end up with a building that is not intended for their needed use.
 Some buildings will claim to be multi-use and some are constructed for specific uses.

-A 10X14 storage shed might look cute on your property or match the colors of your house paint but if you intend on storing your vehicle or large equipment, you now have a useless building sitting in your property.
+A 10X14 storage shed might look cute on your property or match the colors of your house paint but if you intend on storing your vehicle or large equipment, you now have a useless building sitting on your property.